hangtwenty/presswork/README.md

 * Everything has sane/ "preferred" defaults
 * But it mostly uses Composite Reuse to let you customize, mix and match

-There are loads of docstrings and doc tests, and it's probably not useful to demonstrate everything here, especially before the dust settles on the design.
+There are loads of docstrings and doc tests, which demonstrate usage of more parts.
+Here is a quick rundown.

     >>> from presswork.text_makers import create_text_maker
     >>> text_maker = create_text_maker(input_text=text, ngram_size=3)